mainsail-crew/MainsailOS/site/docs/configuration.md

 !> Do NOT use RatOS with other than stock steppers.
 If you are using different steppers please make sure to check their rating, and configure their currents accordingly ([see Includes & Overrides](#includes-amp-overrides)).

 Make sure your steppers are running in the correct direction.
 To do this, center all your axes by moving the carriage and bed manually, then type `SET_CENTER_KINEMATIC_POSITION` in the console.
 You can now use the Mainsail controls to move the axes.
 Check that your bed moves down when Z is **increased**.
 By default, the Z controls in the Mainsail interface will increase Z when you click the up arrow.
-This will lower the bed on a CoreXY machine with a moving bed such as the V-Core 3.
-If your bed does not move down when you click the up arrow, change the direction of your Z steppers in printer.cfg.
+This will lower the bed on a CoreXY machine with a moving bed such as the V-Core 3, and raise the X gantry on a bedslinger such as the V-Minion or V-Cast.
+If your bed does not move down (or your x gantry doesn't raise) when you click the up arrow, change the direction of your Z steppers in printer.cfg.
 There's instructions on how to do that at the top of printer.cfg.

 :::info
-If you want to invert the Z behavior in the Mainsail interface (ie. making the bed move down when you click the down arrow), click the cog (settings) in the left part of the interface, then tool, and then enable "Invert Z Control".
+If you want to invert the Z behavior in the Mainsail interface (ie. making the bed move down when you click the down arrow), click the cogs (settings) in the upper right part of the interface, then "control", and then enable "Invert Z Control".
 This will **NOT** change your stepper directions, it will only change what gcode the buttons execute.
 :::

 ## Verify Endstops and Z-Probe

-Navigate to the tuning tab.
-In here you can see your bed mesh (once calibrated), and your endstop state.
+Navigate to the Machine tab.
+In here you can see your endstop state.
 Refresh the endstop state and verify that all endstops are open, and that the state changes to triggered when you manually trigger the endstops or z-probe and refresh the endstop state.

 :::info
 To test, debug and/or verify a BLTouch, refer to the [BLTouch klipper documentation](https://www.klipper3d.org/BLTouch.html)